danushkhanna/Student-Attendance-Management-System/README.md

 # Student Attendance Management System
-(Web Technologies Lab Project) Attendance system in PHP and CSS focusing on dealing with students regarding their attendance and records.
+(Web Technologies Lab Submission) Attendance system in PHP and CSS focusing on dealing with students regarding their attendance and records.